cianoflynn/dotfiles/README.md

 # Cian's dotfiles & Bacukup Process
-Here are my dot files and how I manage them
+Here are my dot files and a description of how I manage them.
-Using this method to store

-1. Initialising the bare git repository for the dot files. http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/ https://www.youtube.com/watch?v=krR847J8yPc
+1. Initialise a bare git repository for the dot files in the .config directory. http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/ https://www.youtube.com/watch?v=krR847J8yPc